Saideepthi123/MiniStack/README.md

  pandas, numpy, sklearn, nltk, re, os ,sys, csv, xml

 ## Dataset
-For this project I collected data from  [Stack Exchange Data Dump website] (https://archive.org/download/stackexchange)
+For this project I collected data from  [Stack Exchange Data Dump website](https://archive.org/download/stackexchange)

 ## Task-2
-A web crawler which crawls the stackoverflow website(https://stackoverflow.com/questions?page=1) and finds the most popular technologies at current point of time by getting the tags information of the newest questions asked on the website.
+A web crawler which crawls the [Stack Overflow website](https://stackoverflow.com/questions?page=1) and finds the most popular technologies at current point of time by getting the tags information of the newest questions asked on the website.

 webcrawler is the code for the this task